jackfiallos/HotelManagementSystem/server/README.md

 }
 ```

-By default any user is created with the active flag 0, meaning the user is inactive (you can change this directly in your local DB in order to let the user login).
-And 2 different types of users exist "admin" and "user".
+By default new users are created with the active flag 0/false, meaning the user is inactive (you can change this directly in your local DB in order to let the user login).

+Also, exist 2 different types of users, "admin" and "user" (this was created intentionally thinking in mind roles / a future feature)

 **Login users**